jkgohlke/flatfile/README.md

 Features
 -------------

-Flatfile contains an XML grammar for processing flat files that is nearly completely documented.
+Flatfile contains an XML grammar for processing flat files that is [completely documented](doc/Mapping%20File%20Format.pdf).
 It also provides a broad range of available inline data transformation and processing tools.

 * Text Append/Prepend/Insert/Substring
 * Text Trimming/Stripping